benjy0011/Object-Detection-For-Blind-Assistance/README.md

 # Object Detection System For Blind Assistance

 This is my internship project, integrating AI models such as YOLOv7 object segmentation, VOSK speech-to-text, OFA image captioning, and a depth camera.
 This repository is for self-reference purposes, so it has not been fully tidied up.
-This project won me the ViTrox Tech4Good Challenge 2023 - 2nd Runner-Up.
+This project won me the **ViTrox Tech4Good Challenge 2023 - 2nd Runner-Up**.

 ## Brief Description